-Students will compete as a team of 2 to 4 individuals in this event.
+Students will compete as a team in this event.
 Please reference the Event Matrix for maximum entries.

 TSA competition attire is required.

 PREPARATION

 - A. Teams are required to turn in an Engineering Journal at the time of event drop-off. - B. Judges will use contest rubrics to determine results.